 “You’re wrong,” a friend of mine said.
-“You’re wrong about me, all these little theories you have about other people are wrong, and you’re so wrong about so many things that I’m beginning to wonder if you might be just plain stupid.”
+“You’re wrong about me, you’re wrong about these little theories you have about other people, and you’re so wrong about so many things that I’m beginning to wonder if you might be just plain stupid.”

-I don’t care what level of schooling one achieves, or the level of intelligence one gains through experience, a charge as harsh as that one hurts.
+I don’t care what level of schooling one achieves, or the level of intelligence they gain through experience, a charge as harsh as that hurts.
 The subject of such an assessment might attempt to diffuse the power of the characterization by examining their accessor’s intelligence level, and their motivations for making such a charge, but it still leads to some soul searching.

 “I don’t know,” she said.
 “You just are.”

-She gave me a harsh grade on an assigned position paper.
-I worked my tail off on that paper, and I poured my soul into it.
-The reason I devoted so much energy into that paper had something to do with the fact that I was not a good student.
+She gave me a harsh grade on a position paper that she assigned.
+I worked my tail off on that paper.
+I poured my soul into that paper.
+The reason I devoted so much energy on that paper had to do with the fact that I was not a good student.
 I rarely applied myself.
 I had this notion that that if I ever did apply myself, my true intelligence would finally be revealed.
 This particular paper, I thought, was that opportunity.
-I also thought it might prove something to this teacher that I so respected.
-As a result, I looked forward to receiving her grade and all of the effusive praise I assumed would follow.
+I also thought it might prove something to this teacher I respected.
+As a result, I looked forward to receiving her grade and all of the effusive praise I felt sure would follow.
 It was one of the few times in my life I looked forward to receiving a grade.

 “I worked my tail off on that assignment,” I said when I held that graded paper in hand.

-“Have you ever considered the possibility that you might be wrong?” another person asked me years later.
+“Have you ever considered the possibility that you might be wrong?” another person would ask me years later.

-The interesting dynamic in these conversations is that prolonged involvement with a person that makes such a charge reveals the idea that they’ve never considered that they could be wrong.
+The interesting dynamic in these conversations is that prolonged involvement with a person that makes such a charge will reveal the idea that they’ve never considered the idea that they could be wrong.
 Their vantage point is often that of the contrarian, and that contrarian challenges what they consider a status quo relative to their own life.
 This mindset does not lead to reflection on one’s own set of beliefs.
-They have focused all of their energy on refuting the speaker’s words and the “Have you ever considered the idea that you might be wrong?” is the best weapon they have in their arsenal.
+They have focused their energy on refuting the speaker’s words and the “Have you ever considered the idea that you might be wrong?” is the best weapon they have in their arsenal.

 The ideal method of refuting further questions of this sort is to qualify every statement a speaker makes with, “I could be wrong but-”.
 As I’ll note below, I used to do this, but I found it tedious after a while.

-I could be wrong, but I think any attempt an author makes to describe human nature is going to be fraught with peril.
-Most people will not agree with such descriptions, and they might view that author’s conclusions as simplistic, trite, and anecdotal.
-Some might even view such positions as so delusional, and so wrong, that the author be stupid.
+I could be wrong, but I think any attempt a person makes to describe human nature is going to be fraught with peril.
+Most people will not agree with such descriptions, and they might view that person’s conclusions as simplistic, trite, and anecdotal.
+Some might even view the positions a person takes, as so wrong, they could be stupid.

-In one regard, I view such comprehensive and authoritative assessments with envy.
-I don’t understand how a person can unilaterally reject another’s opinion with such certitude, and I still don’t, as evidenced by the fact that I still remember my friend’s “You might be stupid” charge more than twenty years after she made it.
-I assume that she dismissed the brunt of the assessments I made of her so well that she doesn’t remember them, as she was as certain then, as I assume she is now, that she was right and I was not only wrong, but I could be stupid.
+In one regard, I view such assessments with envy, because I don’t understand how one person can unilaterally reject another’s opinion with such certitude.
+I still don’t, as evidenced by the fact that I still remember my friend’s ‘You might be stupid’ charge more than twenty years after she made it.
+I assume that she dismissed the assessments I made of her so well that she doesn’t remember them, as she was as certain then, as I assume she is now, that she was right and I was not only wrong, but I could be stupid.

-The author must also ask themselves if every belief they’ve had over the course of the last twenty years are so off the mark or so wrong, that they might be stupid.
+What if I am as wrong as my friends here have stated, and my stories don’t even come close to achieving what some would call a comprehensive study of human nature.
+What if every belief I’ve had over the course of the last twenty years are so off the mark, or so wrong, that they might be stupid?
 These questions should haunt every writer, artist, and theoretician that attempts to explain the nouns (people, places, and things) that surround them.
-The answer for those plagued by the enormity of trying to explain the otherwise inexplicable is to pare it down to the knowable.
-An author can only write what they know, and often times what they know is that which is told to them.
+The answer for those plagued by the enormity of trying to explain the otherwise unexplainable is to pare it down to the knowable.
+An author can only write what they know, and often times what they know is limited to what they hear, learn, and experience firsthand.

 Those that know me often say that for all of my faults, I am a great listener.
 They also say that my curiosity appears genuine.
-I don’t listen with an eye towards developing content, in other words, but content is a natural byproduct to those that are curious enough to learn another person’s truth.
-The trick to arriving at another’s relative truth is to attempt to move others beyond whatever roadblocks they place on information outlays.
-The genuinely curious author guides them past privacy issues and embarrassing details and thoughts, until the two of us are experiencing their triumphs and failures vicariously, and the author’s job at that point is to begin processing their autobiographies so thoroughly that they become a part of our own.
-Go beyond listening to what a person wants others to hear, to fortify a thesis, and hear what these people are saying.
-At that point, the genuinely curious author will visit the life of the accused and speak with their parents, walk around their garage, and visit with some of their childhood friends.
-There is a reason that these people think the way they do and taking a bite of the cookie that their mother provides all of her visitors will provide that.
+I don’t listen with an eye towards developing content, in other words, but the content was a natural byproduct of a curious mind seeking to learn the details beyond which the person considered their motivation for doing what they did.
+The trick to arriving at such a truth is to listen and watch these people beyond the initial conversation, until we are experiencing their triumphs and failures vicariously, and we begin processing their autobiographies so thoroughly that they become a part of our own.
+Go beyond hearing what a person wants others to hear, to fortify a thesis, and listen to what these people say.

-As for the charge that some of these stories are anecdotal evidence of human nature, I admit that some of them are.
-To my mind, however, they explain the motivations of the characters involved, and the stories and theories I arrived at that have shaped my definition of human nature, and presumably my autobiography, better than any other stories can.
+Some will dismiss some of the stories I use to explain human nature as anecdotal evidence of human nature.
+Some of them may be.
+To my mind, they explain the motivations of the characters involved, and the stories and theories I arrived at that have shaped my definition of human nature, and presumably my autobiography, better than any other stories can.

-As such, the curious reader might find more questions than answers in these stories, and they may not derive anything beyond simple entertainment, but to the author each story comprises a central theme of the questions I have regarding motivation.
-The goal of each of these pieces was to explain, to one curious mind, the nature of mankind.
+As such, the curious reader might find more questions than answers in these stories, and they may not derive anything beyond simple entertainment, but to the author each story comprises a central theme I have regarding motivation.
+The goal of each of these pieces was to explain, to one curious mind, human nature.
 The answers hit the author based on the questions I have asked people in the interactions I have had, from my very small corner of the world.
-Some of the people the author interacted with were on the Fruitloopery index, and some of them were a bit delusional, but most of the characters of these stories appeared so normal that the author thought they might be boring, until they told their story.
-When they told their story, the author asked suitable questions, the characters opened up, and the author engaged with the storyteller until he all but physically entered the dark caverns of their mind.
+Some of the people the author interacted with were on the fruitloppery index, and some of them were a bit delusional, but most of the characters of these stories appeared so normal that the author thought they might be boring, until they told their story.
+When they told their story, the author asked follow up questions, until the characters opened their vault up, and the author engaged with the storyteller until he all but physically entered the dark caverns of their mind.